MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deploy-unpackaged-apps.md

 ## Deploy Windows App SDK runtime

-Non-MSIX-packaged apps have two options to deploy the Windows App SDK runtime:
+Packaged with external location and unpackaged apps have two options to deploy the Windows App SDK runtime:

 - **[Option 1: Use the Installer](#option-1-use-the-installer)**: The silent installer distributes all Windows App SDK MSIX packages.
 A separate installer is available for each of the `X64`,`X86` and `Arm64` architectures.
 - **[Option 2: Install the packages directly](#option-2-deploy-windows-app-sdk-runtime-packages-directly)**: You can have your existing setup or MSI tool carry and install the MSIX packages for the Windows App SDK.